quirky14-dev/HiveSync/docs/backend_spec.md

 ## 16. Rate Limiting
 **Tier Enforcement:** All preview, AI, map generation, and repo-sync operations MUST enforce tier limits as defined in Phase L (Pricing & Limits).
 Out-of-tier requests MUST be rejected with a structured `429 LIMIT_REACHED` error.

+### **Tier Enforcement Authority**

+The backend is the **sole runtime authority** for tier enforcement.

+All numeric limits, feature gates, and access checks are enforced server-side.
+Clients MUST NOT enforce tier limits independently.

+Tier semantics originate from `Phase_L_Pricing_Tiers_and_Limits.md`.
+Subscription state is resolved by `billing_and_payments.md`.

+If a conflict exists, backend enforcement takes precedence.

 Backend enforces limits for: